India's Top Book Review Site

 My Review -

 She Stood by Me is a romance fiction and debut book of Tarun Vikash.
 The subtitle "Love is not a relationship" is intriguing, and in a deep sense, it tells us that it is a lifelong commitment.
-The cover page and blurb give an idea about the story, but it is a journey, that as a reader, we enjoy a lot.
+The cover page and blurb give an idea about the story, but it is a journey that, as a reader, we enjoy a lot.

-For example, girls always late, they bicker so much, they took a lot of time getting ready, they look more suitable in saree, and "if Aparna wore a jeans-top, I would not allow her to talk to my mother on video calling."
+For example, girls are always late, they bicker so much, they take a lot of time getting ready, they look more suitable in a saree, and "if Aparna wore a jeans-top, I would not allow her to talk to my mother on video calling."
 In one place, the author mentions that Abhishek's mother is not a narrow-minded person, but she likes a girl in a certain way.
 These are a few things I don't like about this book.

-What I like - the language is lucid without any syntactic errors.
-The narration is steady and fast-paced.
-Being a debutant, Tarun Vikash did a good job, but he can compose a tale way better than this.
 This is a simple love story of middle-class people, and the stuff that I mentioned earlier is their actuality somehow.
-The struggle is authentic when it comes to love marriage, so if you're looking for some light romance novels, pick this one.
+The struggle is authentic regarding love marriage, so if you're looking for some light romance novels, pick this one.
 Recommended to newbies.

 Grab your copy from - Amazon IN Amazon US